 1.8.
-Provide a concluding statement indicating the preferred alternatives, including the preferred location of the
+Provide a concluding statement indicating the preferred alternatives, including the preferred location of the activity.

 The applicant has identified a specific need, through current operations, to provide for private, secluded, eco-tourism, where guests can experience and become "one" with nature.
-Based on existing site constraints and opportunities, including existing internal roads, extreme topography and the unique resources which Rusty Gate has on offer, the layout proposal follows a more sprawled approach than what is usually considered desirable.
+Based on existing site constraints and opportunities, including existing internal roads, extreme topography and the unique resources which Rusty Gate has on offer, the layout proposal as presented in Alternatives 1 and 2, followed a more sprawled approach than what is usually considered desirable.
 The principle of clustering development should be applied on a case-by-case principle and the specific site constraints and opportunities need to be taken into account when considering such.
-There are very specific reasons as to why the layout is sprawled and not clustered in one or two areas on the farms.
+With further evolution of the Alternatives, the exclusion of development on the 2 outlying farms is presented and therefore creating a more clustered / nodal type layout restricted to Farm 826 Only.

 - → Tourism attraction Through the existing operations at Rusty Gate and in line with Eco tourism trends, there is very clear an increasing yearning for people to connect with and spend time in nature.
 The need for places where people are able to break away from work and life pressures in an off the grid offering which is close to nature, with privacy and serenity, is high.
 Clustering of accommodation units will mitigate the privacy of each unit and not offer the same sense of place within nature.
-The existing offerings at Rusty Gate, although very popular, are more suited to group offerings where a guest comes to the farm as a group, and does not address the needs identified. - Site Locations Rusty Gate undoubtedly offers an exceptional experience for anyone who visits the site and the

-FORM NO. BAR10/2019 Page 43 of unique resources at Rusty Gate need to be shared.
+The existing offerings at Rusty Gate, although very popular, are more suited to group offerings where a guest comes to the farm as a group, and does not address the needs identified. - → Site Locations Rusty Gate undoubtedly offers an exceptional experience for anyone who visits the site and the unique resources at Rusty Gate need to be shared.
 Showcasing the flora, fauna and beauty of the farm, the extensive views and the Riviersonderend Mountains and Helderstroom Valley is one of the primary drivers for the proposed development.
 The individual placement of each unit and the micro-detail level was undertaken with the objective of offering the best possible location to maximise the experience and enjoyment of nature for guests.
 By micro-siting the units, the specialists have ensured that impacts on specifics are eliminated and with the low impact type of development, the site and area wide impacts are little to none.